TRT Side Effects: What to Expect and How to Manage Them, Backed by 4 Studies (2026)

 Increased Hematocrit and Red Blood Cell Count

-Testosterone stimulates erythropoiesis — the production of red blood cells.
-While a modest increase can be beneficial (improved oxygen delivery and energy), excessive red blood cell production can thicken the blood and increase the risk of clotting.
-This is measured through hematocrit, the percentage of your blood volume made up of red blood cells.
+Testosterone stimulates erythropoiesis (the production of red blood cells).
+A modest increase can be beneficial, improving oxygen delivery and energy, but excessive red blood cell production thickens the blood and raises clotting risk.
+This is measured through hematocrit, the percentage of blood volume made up of red blood cells.
 Normal hematocrit for men is roughly 38% to 50%.
 TRT can push hematocrit above 50%, and levels above 54% are generally considered a risk threshold.

 This is one of the most important reasons for regular blood monitoring during TRT.
 If hematocrit rises too high, your provider may reduce your dose, adjust injection frequency, or recommend therapeutic phlebotomy (blood donation) to bring levels down.
 This side effect is more common with injectable testosterone than with topical formulations.